-As part of the hands-on approach to NMIT’s New Zealand Certificate in Tourism programme, students have been soaking up real-life experience during their Certificate learning, and now many are taking up part or full-time jobs offered by tourist operators.
+As part of the hands-on approach to NMIT’s Tourism programme, students have been soaking up real-life experience during their Certificate learning, and now many are taking up part or full-time jobs offered by tourist operators.

 For Certificate graduate Nathaniel Tapnio, a career in the tourism industry couldn’t have started better, working in the Nelson-Tasman i-Site visitor centre.
 A second graduate, Addie Lowe is working for Abel Tasman Centre, based at Kaiteriteri.